 Jeremy Pope* · Eddie Kendricks

 Jeremy is making his Berkeley Rep debut.
 He was a Drama League nominee alongside Denzel Washington and James Franco for his lead role as Pharus in Choir Boy (Manhattan Theatre Club) written by Tarell Alvin McCraney.
 Off-Broadway credits include Invisible Thread directed by Diane Paulus and The View Upstairs.
-Jeremy is also a photographer published in Vogue and Cosmopolitan magazine as well as recording artist @jeremypope / jeremy-pope.com.
+Jeremy, a recording artist, is also a photographer published in Vogue and Cosmopolitan magazine.
+Visit @jeremypope.

 Devin L. Roberts* · Swing